Direct Student Loans

 Applying for Direct Loans

 Here are the steps for students to complete the MPN at www.studentloans.gov:

-Please note that your FAFSA must already be completed.
+Please note that your FAFSA must already be completed and you must be enrolled in a minimum of 6 credits/semester.

 1. Sign in using your FSA User ID that you used for the FAFSA Application

 2. Complete Entrance Counseling if you are a first time student loan borrower.